 Trademark applications and registrations in Class 17 over the past 15 years.

 Class 17 covers unprocessed and semi-processed rubber, plastics, insulating materials, and flexible hoses — the foundational materials that sit between raw chemicals and finished manufactured goods.
-With approximately 19,600 live marks, it is one of the smaller classes, reflecting its focus on industrial and B2B products rather than consumer-facing brands.
+It is one of the smaller classes, reflecting its focus on industrial and B2B products rather than consumer-facing brands.

 The class is dominated by major materials science companies such as 3M, Saint-Gobain, and Dow Chemical, whose product lines span insulation, gaskets, sealants, packing materials, and extruded plastics.
 Resins in extruded form for use in manufacture are specifically included, distinguishing Class 17 from Class 1, which covers raw or unprocessed plastics and resins in their chemical state.
 Gutta-percha, mica, and asbestos substitutes also belong here, along with flexible pipes, tubes, and hoses that are not of metal.